Calendarin Panchang Muhurat Rahu Kaal

 Dachau Freising Erding Germering

-1. What is the Rahu Kaal timing in Munich today?
+5. What is the significance of Rahu Kaal on Friday in Munich?

 Munich Rahu Kaal: Navigating the Solar Rhythm of the Isar Valley